Ngātoro-i-rangi: Mana of Ngāti Tūwharetoa

 Ngāti Tūwharetoa academic Hemopereki Simon wrote that the mana in particular the mana whenua and mana motuhake of Ngāti Tūwharetoa is derived from the arrival of Ngātoro-i-rangi and that this is best demonstrated culturally through Puhiwahine's moteatea, He waiata aroha mo Te Toko or more commonly known as "Ka Eke ki Wairaka."

-He Waiata Aroha mo Te Toko ("Ka Eke ki Wairaka")

-The following lines from this moteatea relate to the history of Ngātoro-i-rangi.
+The following lines from the moteatea relate to the history of Ngātoro-i-rangi.